gabrc52/mattermost-to-matrix/doc/mattermost_messages.md

 # Some docs about Mattermost

-***Important note: The Mattermost server I am running this on likely has an outdated version of Mattermost, so things may differ for you.***
+***Important note: The Mattermost server I am running this on has an outdated version of Mattermost, so things may differ for you.***

 Here is some documentation on the way the Mattermost JSON payloads for messages are formed.